seL4/docs/Debugging_guide.md

 are enabled.
 This can be done by make menuconfig and enabling the following options:

-  -   seL4 Kernel -&gt; Build Options -&gt; Enable debug facilities
+  -   seL4 Kernel -> Build Options -> Enable debug facilities
-  -   seL4 Kernel -&gt; Build Options -&gt; Enable kernel printing.
+  -   seL4 Kernel -> Build Options -> Enable kernel printing.

 This will turn on some helpful features for debugging the kernel
 including: